Statistics Notebook

 Outlier Detection

-# Method 1: IQR rule (common default)
+# Method 1: IQR rule (the common default)

 Q1 = amounts.quantile(0.25)